Donate Deakin

 Less is not more: how excluding major food groups may impact your health

-by Dr Sarah Dash If you look at the menu at your local café, you’ll likely notice a range of options for your meal; gluten-free, low-carb, Paleo friendly.
-Based on a recent CSIRO report, Australians are electing to avoid certain foods more than ever, and approximately one in three...
+If you look at the menu at your local café, you’ll likely notice a range of options for your meal; gluten-free, low-carb, Paleo friendly.
+Australians are choosing to avoid certain foods more than ever, and approximately one in three Australians are eliminating gluten, dairy or meat from their diets....

 Feeling stressed?
 It probably affects your eating as well.